This page describes the eT_launch

 -of, --output-file

-If you want to name your output files something else than the default, you can use this option.
-The argument must be a number of strings equal to the number of input files.
-For example,
+If you want to name your output files something else than the default,

-and trololo.timing.out
+and output.timing.out

 .